mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 To minimize centralization, specifications should have an explicit goal of facilitating users' switching between implementations and deployments of the functions they define or enable.

-One necessary condition for this is the availability of alternatives; breadth and diversity of implementation and deployment are required. {{Section 2.1 of ?RFC5218}} explores some factors in protocol design that encourage this outcome.
+One necessary condition for switching is the availability of alternatives; breadth and diversity of implementation and deployment are required.
+For example, if there is only a single implementation of a protocol, applications that use it are vulnerable to the control it has over their operation.
+Even Open Source projects can be an issue in this regard if there are factors that make forking difficult (for example, the cost of maintaining that fork). {{Section 2.1 of ?RFC5218}} explores some factors in protocol design that encourage diversity of implementation.

 Another factor is the cost of substituting an alternative implementation or deployment by users.
+For example, enabling switching implies minimizing the amount of time, resources, expertise, coordination, loss of functionality, and effort required to use a different provider or implementation.
 This implies that the standard needs to be functionally complete and specified precisely enough to allow substitution.

 These goals of completeness and diversity are sometimes in tension.
 If a standard becomes extremely complex, it may discourage implementation diversity because the cost of a complete implementation is too high (consider: Web browsers).
 On the other hand, if the specification is too simple, it may not enable easy switching, especially if proprietary extensions are necessary to complete it (see {{evolution}}).